GCHQ trade union ban: Aftermath

 The issue became one of the most important trade union issues of the 1980s.

-Trade unions said the ban was a breach of civil liberties.
-Mass protests followed and a number of mass national one-day strikes were held to protest this decision, seen as a first step to wider bans on trade unions.
-This led to the long-running campaign organised to restore the unions by the civil service unions and the Trades Union Congress (TUC), which united all members in anger at the accusation that people belonging to unions could not be relied upon to be loyal to their own country.
+Trade unions argued the ban was a civil liberties violation, and mass protests followed and a number of mass national one-day strikes were held to protest this decision, seen as a first step to wider bans on trade unions.
+There was also a longer-term campaign against the ban from the civil service unions and the Trades Union Congress (TUC).
 The Labour Party supported the campaign and made a commitment to full union rights at GCHQ.

 Thousands of people marched through Cheltenham every January on the anniversary of the ban and there were a series of twelve annual union rallies in Cheltenham.
 Issues of the campaign journal Warning Signal were published and media interviews were given.
 Trade union and party political conferences were addressed and branch meetings, trades councils, rallies and seminars, and MPs were regularly lobbied.
 The sacked workers travelled the country addressing conferences and meetings, trades councils and rallies.

-Len Murray, then General Secretary of the TUC, waded into negotiations alongside civil service unions, making a deal with the Cabinet Secretary Robert Armstrong which allowed members to keep their cards, in exchange for the unions agreeing not to interfere with GCHQ.
-Margaret Thatcher, believing they faced a conflict of loyalty, decided to tear up the agreement.

 The unions pursued legal arguments in British and international courts and appeals to British courts and the European Commission of Human Rights were unsuccessful.
 The government offered a sum of money to each employee who agreed to give up their union membership.
 Appeal to the International Labour Organization (ILO) resulted in a decision that government's actions were in violation of Freedom of Association and Protection of the Right to Organise Convention.

 Grindley blocked any compromise by national union leaders with more amenable ministers and insisted that essential services have always been maintained during industrial action – a contention supported by Sir John Nott, the then secretary of state for defence, who said the industrial action had "not in any way affected operational capability".

 By 1997, the campaigning 'Roadshow' had covered over 150,000 miles, attended over 350 events and raised a large amount of money for the cause.
 Every January there was a support rally in Cheltenham with top-level political and TUC speakers, each march through the town led by the National Union of Mineworkers (NUM), Frickley Colliery Brass Band, or the GMB Glasgow pipe band.